The Repository pattern in Go: a painless way to simplify your service logic

 Firestore transactions implementation

-Firestore implementation is a bit more complex, but again – it’s related to backward compatibility.
+The Firestore implementation is a bit more complex, but again, it’s related to backward compatibility.

-could be probably skipped when our data model would be better.
+Functions getDateDTO, domainHourFromDateDTO, updateHourInDataDTO could probably be skipped if our data model were better.

 func (f FirestoreHourRepository) UpdateHour(